Ego Depletion: What It Is And How To Prevent It

 Does Age Matter?

-There might be a difference between how fast ego depletion happens in young people and older people.
+How fast ego depletion happens may depend on age.
 Not much research has been done on ego depletion across the lifespan, so it's hard to tell.
 Most of the research on ego depletion has used college students as test subjects.
 However, a few studies have indicated that older people are more resistant to ego depletion than their younger counterparts.

 Guilt And Ego Depletion